 I wish to extend my sincere gratitude to Drs.
-Susan Brown, Tomáš Chlebeček, Bill Guerrera, Angela Lennox, and Scott Stahl for sharing their expertise in this article.
-Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Gary McConville, and Karen Witzke for their review of and suggestions for this article. – Marie Mead
+Susan Brown, Tomáš Chlebeček, Bill Guerrera, Angela Lennox, and Scott Stahl for sharing their expertise in this article and additionally to Dr. Brown for her overall review of the article.
+Warm thanks also to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Gary McConville, and Karen Witzke for their suggestions. – Marie Mead

 Marie Mead has been involved in various capacities with animal rescue, advocacy, and education for over twenty years.
 She has made a home with special-needs rabbits and other animals, all of them rescues.
 Author (with collaborator Nancy LaRoche) of Rabbits: Gentle Hearts, Valiant Spirits – Inspirational Stories of Rescue, Triumph, and Joy, Marie has also written rabbit-related stories and articles for other publications.
 Additional writings have covered topics such as aging and the environment.